Primitive Shapes

 Box

-declaration creates a cube or extruded rectangle relative at the bottom left corner from dx
+The Box declaration creates a cube or extruded rectangle relative at the bottom left corner from dx, dy, and dz dimensions.

 Note: The box can be centered by setting the